Understanding Your Cat's Aggressive Thyroid Tumor(s)

 Potential outcomes are less predictable in cats with longer-term hyperthyroidism.
 In this ‘aggressive’ category, about 70 % are cured after 1 dose of I-131 with no other thyroid therapy needed.
 With that said, about 30% of these could either require a second dose of I-131 or, on the other hand, may need to receive thyroxine supplements for life after I-131 destroys the abnormal tissue.

-The reason why the thyroid hormones sometimes remain too high after one treatment of I-131 is that some have thyroid cells that have poor ability to absorb the radiation.
-These ‘stubborn’ tumors may require a second treatment.
-Because the dose needed for large tumors is much higher than usual, the hospital stay will be much longer, we will not be able to retreat for no charge.
-In order to recapture at least some of our cost for the I-131 from the nuclear pharmacy, we charge approximately $550-750, depending upon the exact dose, for a second high-end-dose treatment.
-These cats would also need to be reevaluated (same exam charge, $95.)
+The reason why the thyroid hormones sometimes remain too high after one treatment of I-131 is that some hyperthyroid cats have thyroid cells that have a poor ability to absorb (uptake) the radiation.
+These ‘stubborn’ tumors may require a second treatment if the thyroid hormones don’t steadily decrease to normal over weeks (to months) after I-131.
+Because the dose needed for large tumors is much higher than usual, the hospital stay will be much longer; we will not be able to retreat for no charge.
+In order to recapture at least some of our cost for the I-131 from the nuclear pharmacy, we charge approximately $1000, depending upon the exact dose, for a second high-end-dose treatment.
+These cats would also need to be reevaluated (same exam charge, $115).

-One reason cats have low thyroid hormones ( hypothyroidism) after the tumor is destroyed is that the normal thyroid cells have died off after years of chronic suppression.
-In other words, if the normal cells are laid off long enough because the tumor has taken over production, they won’t go back to work.
+One reason why some cats have low thyroid hormones (hypothyroidism) after the tumor is destroyed is that the normal thyroid cells have died off after years of chronic suppression.
+In other words, if the normal cells are laid off long enough, because the tumor has taken over production, they won’t go back to work.
 This is called ‘disuse atrophy’.
 The longer your cat has had thyroid disease, the greater the chance of hypothyroidism after I-131.
 Another possibility is that the amount of radiation necessary to destroy the abnormal tissue destroys some normal tissue as well.
 If the thyroid hormone remains low after sufficient time for residual tissue to reactivate, l-thyroxine should be supplemented indefinitely.

 If your cat has had no adverse reactions to methimazole, we may advise restarting it a few days after I-131, and continuing it until 1 week prior to the first recheck, which is 1 month after I-131.
 Controlling the hormone production while the tumor is atrophying (withering) can help decrease weight loss and reduce the risk of heart failure.